jbock-java/jbock/README.md

 To make things more interesting, we're going to add some options.
 We start by adding the recursive flag.

-In jbock, an option is declared as an abstract method that doesn't take any parameters.
+A <em>flag</em> is a parameter that doesn't take an argument.

-A <em>flag</em> is declared as a method that returns `boolean`.
+A method that returns `boolean` declares the flag.
-This method will return true if the flag is present on the command line.
+This method will return true if the `--recursive` parameter is present on the command line.

 ````java
 @CommandLineArguments